alan-turing-institute/rds-course/coursebook/modules/m2/2-02-LegalityAndEthics.md

 Questions of ethics don't necessary stop at the dataset level.
 Once we have access to a dataset we can examine the variables that are recorded in the data.

-Use of machine learning techniques, in domains such as criminal justice, insurance, and financial credit, raise concerns about fairness.
+Use of machine learning techniques in domains such as criminal justice, insurance, and financial credit raise concerns about fairness.
-These techniques often rely on historic data, containing historic biases against demographic groups, and can perpetuate these biases into their predictions.
+These techniques often rely on historic data, containing historic biases against demographic groups, and can perpetuate these biases into their predictions (bias in, bias out!).
 Clearly, decisions made based on these predictions may be unfair.
 We may wish to address this by excluding demographic variables from the training data.

-However, concern isn't  limited to machine learning.
+Our concern here isn't limited to machine learning, however.
 In biomedical research, for example, there is [debate](https://www.publichealthpost.org/research/why-are-we-still-using-race-as-a-variable-in-health-research) around the use of race as a variable in data anlaysis.
 Yudell et al. (2020) argue that, in COVID-19 analysis, reported disparities in cases across racial demographics can give rise to false beliefs that the disparities are caused by innate racial differences.

+We'll revisit this from another angle in [2.15 Data Missingness](./2-15-MissingData.md).

 ### Data Proxies